alan-if/alan-i18n/alan_es/README.md

 # Library Status

+- [`CHANGELOG.md`][CHANGELOG.md]

 Although we're planning to update the __Spanish Starter Library__ to take advantage of the new ALAN&nbsp;3 features that were introduced since 2010, currently its code is the same as the original __[pALANte]__ library.

-The original sources were reformatted by [Tristano Ajmone] to conform to code style conventions of this repository, all changes were merely aesthetic, not affecting the source code.
+The original sources were reformatted by [Tristano Ajmone] to conform to code style conventions of this repository, all changes were merely aesthetic, not affecting the source code; some output text containing obsolete links and references was also amended.

 The [`StartLib/COPYING`][COPYING] file of the [Artistic License 2.0] was added, since this is a derivative work of the [English Alan Library].